Famine in Travancore during World War II: Death toll

+The 1945 Famine Inquiry Commission focused mainly on Bengal and lacked sufficient data to classify Travancore’s crisis formally as a famine.
 The Bengal famine of 1943 caused far higher absolute mortality, but Travancore’s proportional losses were significant.
-The 1945 Famine Inquiry Commission focused mainly on Bengal and lacked sufficient data to classify Travancore’s crisis formally as a famine.

-Social and political consequences
+Aftermath

-Wartime scarcity delegitimized the princely regime and catalyzed leftist political mobilization, contributing to the rise of communism in Kerala.
+Opposition to actions of the princely regime during the period of the famine led to leftist political mobilization, and contributed to the rise of communism in Kerala.
 Public memory of the famine remained muted for decades compared to Bengal.